-If you want to take your cyber-security to the next level, consider network hardening and segmentation.
+If you want to prevent damage from hackers and ransomware attacks, you need to perform network hardening and segmentation.

 NIST security publications encourage ‘defense in depth’ as a best practice.
 They recommend creating multiple network segments with strong firewalls in between.
 The diagram above shows a cost effective segmentation design that is appropriate for medium businesses.